Y2K Fonts

 Packaging and Labels

 The Home Depot utilizes this font throughout its packaging and labeling of its company products.
-Feature of the brand identity remains consistent across every product line range.
-The contemporary lettering style together with its assertive design enables Home Depot products to stand out on displays which simplifies their identification by customers.
+The feature of the brand identity remains consistent across every product line range.
+The contemporary lettering style, together with its assertive design, enables Home Depot products to stand out on displays, which simplifies their identification by customers.

 Digital Media

-The digital age heavily relies on the Home Depot font to represent the company successfully on their online platforms.
-The Home Depot website alongside its mobile apps as well as social media outlets utilize this particular typeface.
+The digital age heavily relies on the Home Depot font to represent the company successfully on its online platforms.
+The Home Depot website, alongside its mobile apps as well as social media outlets, utilizes this particular typeface.
 The font has a powerful yet straightforward design which creates visibility across all digital displays ranging from mobile phones to desktop displays.

 Advertising and Promotional Materials